Trespass in Oklahoma: Don’t Go There

 Some areas are particularly considered off limits even without no trespassing signs.
 Likewise, engaging in certain activities on private property even if it is not posted can be considered trespassing.
 Pecan groves, for example, are set aside under Oklahoma trespassing law.

-Entering a pecan grove without permission can result in a $250 fine while taking pecans or otherwise stealing, damaging or wasting anything in the grove can result in fines up to $500, jail terms of 30 days to six months, or both.
-Okla.
-Stat. tit.
-21 § 1835.
+Entering a pecan grove without permission can result in a $250 fine.
+Taking pecans or otherwise stealing, damaging, or wasting anything in the grove can result in fines up to $500, jail terms of 30 to 180 days, or both.

 In cities and towns, carrying away stones or dirt, or simply digging along public streets or highways can be charged as a misdemeanor trespass.